pavlobu/deskreen/README.md

 in `Typescript` and transformed to use `node-forge` instead of `window.crypto.subtle`.
 Why this was made?
 Because a client served with `http` without SSL, which makes `window.crypto.subtle` unavailable.

+## NOTE: We are looking for a solution to get rid from Dummy Display Plugs while using Deskreen as a second screen.
+Your code support is highly valuable and welcome in Deskreen!

+Display Dummy Plugs are good temporary solution, but it is not that good for everyone.
+If you are a seasoned Windows or Linux or MacOS hacker with a knowledge of low level tweaks and triks, you can help us to make Deskreen better!
+On a long run Deskreen seeks for getting rid of Display Dummy Plugs, because most people don't like using them.
+Sometimes they can't use them because all available display ports are already taken.
+**So we need to have native drivers for Win / Mac / Linux that will help to enable virtual display wihtout Dummy Display Plugs.**
+There are already working commercial solutions out there with their own drivers which they don't disclose, but this task is doable with a help of entire community.
+The goal of Deskreen is to enable community power and knowledge to overcome these technical challanges and make it a go-to second screen solution, that everyone will benefit from!

+We plan on making virtual display driver support for each of three main operating systems and place all OS related codes in `./drivers` subdirectory of this project.
+You can find brief requirements for driver API in `./drivers/README.md`.

+Thank you in advance!

 ## Get Started for Developers

 ### Prerequisites